lefischerander/Hospital-System/README.md

 # Description

-A web-based project that simulates a hospital and its patients
+A GUI-based project that simulates a hospital and its patients

 ## Functionalities